In a Nutshell:

 Recommended For: Anyone weighing up to 280 pounds, especially if you can find this model on sale (which is fairly often!).
 The sale price approaches a 50% discount, making the Paragon an insanely good value.

-The Paragon is a good value at any price, but the best thing about this chair is that Osaki often offers it at deep discounts, and if you can catch it on sale, it’s one of the best values on the massage chair market.
+The Paragon is a good value at any price, but the best thing about this chair is that Osaki often offers it at deep discounts.
+If you can catch it on sale, it’s one of the best values on the massage chair market.
 This chair is amazing!

 Official Manufacturer Support